2024

 Teaching Methods

-a) Expositive method, with critical discussion of the key concepts;
+Theoretical Classes - Expository methodology, with critical discussion of the key concepts.

 The methodological assumption is the integration / interconnection between theory and the discussion of case studies of diagnosis and intervention.